olhub2016/olrootm/README.md

            overlay_image="/boot/initramfs-linux-overlay-fallback.img"
            overlay_options="-A overlay_root -S autodetect"

-   3. Set up new items in the bootloader conf file pointing at the initramfs-linux-overlay-fallback.img
+   3. Set up new item in the bootloader conf file pointing at the initramfs-linux-overlay-fallback.img
        and OVERLAY ROOT PARTITION as a root .